YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A strong clinic does not hide behind a certificate.
 It is accountable before surgery, during surgery, and after surgery.

-How do maximum graft promises hide the real risk?
+Maximum graft promises can hide the real risk

 Many guarantee offers appear together with another phrase that worries me, maximum grafts.
 It is easy to hear this and think you are receiving better value.
 More grafts for the same price feels generous.

-In responsible planning, maximum grafts should never be the starting point.
-The starting point should be donor capacity, hair loss pattern, hair caliber, scalp contrast, future loss risk, and the priority of each recipient area.
+In responsible planning, maximum grafts must never be the starting point.
+Start with donor capacity, hair loss pattern, hair caliber, scalp contrast, future loss risk, and the priority of each recipient area.

 If too many grafts are removed, the donor area can look thin, patchy, or exhausted.
 If too many grafts are placed too densely in an area with poor blood supply, healing can become more difficult.
 If the hairline is lowered too aggressively, the patient may need more grafts forever to maintain a design that should never have been created.